 Administrator and Director of Nursing also have an open-door policy; however, we encourage you to speak directly to the department supervisors first to resolve issues.

 Do you help me find placement if needed after skilled services are completed?

 Yes.
 Our Social Services Director handles all of the discharge planning.
 If your initial plan of care for discharge has changed, please let the director know.
 We are happy to assist in providing you a list of options once you finish services with us.

 Our policy is to check on each resident at least every 2 hours; however, we try to get to the call light buttons as soon as possible.

 This number changes based on the census but the building is always staffed above the state requirements.

 How can I schedule a tour and get more information?

 Feel free to call us, email us or just stop in!
-There is always someone who can take you around.
+There is always someone who can show you around.